Neatham

-Neatham is a Roman hamlet in the civil parish of Alton in the East Hampshire district of Hampshire, England.
-Its nearest town is Alton,(where the 2011 Census population was included) which lies 1.6 mi south-west from the hamlet.
+Neatham is a Roman hamlet, an ancient hundred and a former civil parish, now in the parish of Alton, in the East Hampshire district of Hampshire, England.
+Its nearest town is Alton, which lies 1.6 mi south-west from the hamlet.
+In 1931 the parish had a population of 134.

 History

 Roman period – Vindomis

 The lost Roman settlement of Vindomis is believed to be at Neatham.
 Its strategic importance lay in its being at the crossing of important roads: one from Winchester towards London and the other from Chichester to Silchester, a large Roman town to the north of present-day Basingstoke.
 The name Vindomis might be translated as ‘(The mansio) of the wine country’ (although this may equally be a Celtic name, with the prefix VINDO-'white').
 Vindomis may well have been the administrative centre of a large estate associated with the potteries.
-The population at this time is estimated at have been 2,500.
+The population at this time is estimated to have been 2,500.

+Neatham was formerly a tything in the parish of Holybourne.
+From 1866 Neatham was a civil parish in its own right; on 1 April 1932 the parish was abolished and merged with Alton and Binsted.

 Saxon period – Neatham

 After the Romans left, it became a Saxon settlement, called Neatham, indicating the presence of a cattle market.
 For several centuries, Neatham remained the chief place in the area and the focal point of Neatham Hundred, which included a large part of north-east Hampshire.